 It usually coordinates, supervises, and regulates the individuals or teams in charge of the manufacturing process itself, equipment maintenance, quality control, and inventory control.

-As a result, it is possible to state that product management is agitated with acquiring resources, such as management inputs, natural resources, manpower, capital, machinery, and so on, in order to create or produce completed goods.
+As a result, it is possible to state that product management is concerned with acquiring resources, such as management inputs, natural resources, manpower, capital, machinery, and so on, in order to create or produce completed goods.

 Are you interested in Production Management?
 Check out Intellipaat’s Product Management Course!